 These amazing keto chocolate cookies are made with nut butter and cocoa powder.

-They are so tasty and their texture is just wonderful.
-And at 120 calories and 2 grams of net carbs per cookie, they're the perfect choice for anyone on the keto diet.
+They are delicious, and their texture is wonderful.
+At 120 calories and 2 grams of net carbs per cookie, they're the perfect choice for anyone on the keto diet.

 Jump to: